What the devil is monks cloth?

 Frogging

-One of the best properties of this hard-wearing fabric is that you can ‘frog’ your work.
-To frog your work, means you can pull it out and do it again.
-This makes the fabric very forgiving and great for beginners.
+This makes monks cloth very forgiving and great for beginners.
 I always encourage students to have a go at pulling out stitches and re-punching, it can be very satisfying.

 Drawing a straight line